 What is the treatment for heart valve disease?

-If the narrowing or leakiness is mild, and you have no symptoms, then you usually do not need any regular treatment.
+If the narrowing or leakiness is mild, and you have no symptoms, you usually do not need any regular treatment.
 If you develop symptoms or complications, various medicines may be advised to ease the symptoms.
 Surgery to stretch, repair or replace the valve may be needed in some cases.
 Surgical treatment has greatly improved the outlook for many cases of severe valve disease.
 Heart operations have been made easier by the endo-aortic balloon occlusion technique.
 A tube with a balloon on the end is inserted into the groin and fed into the aorta.
 When the balloon is inflated, the blood circulation to the heart is stopped for long enough to give the surgeon a chance to operate on the heart.
 Surgery has a very good success rate.

 Heart valve disease and endocarditis